phrase/phrase-intellij/README.md

 * The project to use: After the Access Token was specified the project list will be updated.
 If there is no project in your account one can be generated automatically (named after the Android Studio project).
 * The key's locale: The locale the keys are in your project are in.

+For more information on the configuration file check out [this documentation page](http://docs.phraseapp.com/developers/cli/configuration/).

 ### Usage